 - ✓ The risk of an adverse reaction to low osmolarity contrast media is ~1-3%.
 This is equivalent to about 1.5 events per 1000 doses administered, with 2.6% being reported as serious reactions. - ✓ The biggest risk factor for an adverse reaction to contrast media is a prior reaction.
 However, increased risk is associated with higher volumes (>100mL), intraarterial administration and patients with atopy and asthma. - ✓ Patients with active malignancy are also at increased risk due to increased circulating histamine.
-Those with multiple myeloma are at increased risk as a result of interactions between contrast media and free light chains. - ✓ Adverse reactions may be predictable and dose dependent (type A) or unpredictable and independent of dose (type B), these are also known as hypersensitivity reactions. - ✓ The mechanism of contrast allergy is poorly understood with only a very small minority being attributed to IgE mediated mechanisms. - ✓ Non-IgE mediated pathways are capable of producing histamine release and causing anaphylactoid-like reactions.
+Those with multiple myeloma are at increased risk because of interactions between contrast media and free light chains. - ✓ Adverse reactions may be predictable and dose dependent (type A) or unpredictable and independent of dose (type B), these are also known as hypersensitivity reactions. - ✓ The mechanism of contrast allergy is poorly understood with only a very small minority being attributed to IgE mediated mechanisms. - ✓ Non-IgE mediated pathways can produce histamine release and cause anaphylactoid-like reactions.